XnonXte/Todo-Redux/README.md

-# Todo App with Redux and React
+# XnonTodo

-This is a simple todo app I made utilizing `@reduxjs/toolkit` and `react-redux`.
+This is a simple todo app I made utilizing React, Redux, and Tailwind.